 A diabetic alert dog became 3-year-old Faith’s constant companion.
 She has been a Type 1 Diabetic since she was 9 months old, and wouldn’t be alive without her service dog Ruby.
 Ruby is trained to detect drops in blood sugar levels, and Faith’s condition causes her blood sugar to reach dangerous levels up to 30 times each day.
 Ruby’s powers of detection are remarkable: the first night she spent with her new family, she alerted four times, saving Faith’s life.

 When a trained Diabetic Service dog detects an imbalance, it will alert the diabetic by performing one or more various actions such as licking, nudging or barking.
-The Service Dog may also be trained to retrive juice boxes, medicine or testing supplies.
-In a worst case scenario, if the diabetic is unconscious, the service dog can be trained to call 911 on a special device that will leave a pre-recorded message informing emergency personnel that a diabetic incident has occurred.
+The Service Dog may also be trained to retrieve juice boxes, medicine or testing supplies.
+In a worst-case scenario, if the diabetic is unconscious, the service dog can be trained to call 911 on a special device that will leave a pre-recorded message informing emergency personnel that a diabetic incident has occurred.

 Kitty was 6 when she was diagnosed with type 1 diabetes and went to have 2-3 seizures a week to having NONE in 3 and 1/2 years after getting her diabetic alert service dog Teddy from Wild Rse Kennels.
-You can read her blog here.
-The demand for these life saving diabetic service dogs are on the rise and trainers can’t keep up with the demand for them.
+The demand for these life saving diabetic service dogs is on the rise and trainers can’t keep up with the demand for them.